 Sonia Gonzalez – Director of Educational Partnerships & Alumni

-Sonia’s main focuses are educational programming and partnerships, college student and alumni support, and academic programming.
+Sonia focuses on our educational programming and partnerships, college student and alumni support, and academic programming.
 Originally from Texas, Sonia is an alumna of KIPP Houston and the University of Chicago, and is a Bezos Scholar.
 She recently completed her Masters in Educational Leadership, Politics, and Advocacy at NYU Steinhardt.
-Previously she worked as a college counselor, instructor & academic advisor for the Noble Network of Charter Schools in Chicago, and ran a mentorship program rooted in social justice for first-generation college students of color at NYU’s Center for Multicultural Education & Programs.
+Previously she worked as a college counselor, instructor and academic advisor for the Noble Network of Charter Schools in Chicago, and ran a mentorship program for first-generation college students of color at NYU’s Center for Multicultural Education & Programs.
 Outside of SEA, she can be seen doing improv comedy around the city.
-Sonia is based in our NYC office.

 Kristen Rugel – Director of Finances & Human Resources

 Kristen manages the finance and human resource functions of SEA.
 Kristen graduated from Villanova University with a B.S. in Accounting and earned a Masters in Public Policy from the University of Chicago.
 Prior to joining SEA Kristen worked in leadership positions at non-profit organizations for over 14 years.
 Kristen’s most recent role was Chief Financial Officer at Stevens Cooperative School.

 Nina Kelly – Director of Squash